Axiom #2: APIs are Core to Every Cloud, Social and Mobile Computing Strategy

 Through 2009, and to this day, a continuing transformation has taken place in that almost all meaningful apps are composed not only of software executing on the device but also server-side services that provide support services.
 Everything from backup to live data or ecommerce transactions functions this way.
 This server connection requires an API to receive and respond to traffic.
 With the rise of Android and the proliferation of the number of device types that can run mobile apps, there are often many versions of a mobile app that are available at any one time – all of which need to be able to access server-side components.

 A modern mobile strategy is therefore increasingly like the one shown in Figure 2, with an API-driven core and a wide variety of different clients calling the API.

 These trends in APIs are likely to be at the heart of many of the major strategic IT initiatives most companies have planned.
 This is becoming increasingly true as the number of end devices, operating systems and frameworks a given company wants to deliver mobile functionality to also increases, and so the value of an API increases rapidly if it can be shared by different clients.

 As with the first axiom, the truth of this axiom may seem obvious – but this is part of the point.
 APIs are often “in the picture” of transformative strategies in mobile, social and cloud, but rarely mentioned.
 Every organization is evolving strategies to deal with the Trifecta—cloud, social and mobile computing— and these come in varying shapes and sizes.
-However, it is critical they they be viewed from a perspective of being API-centric, since APIs are a key glue which make each of them stick.
+However, it is critical they are viewed from a perspective of being API-centric since APIs are a key glue which makes each of them stick.

 This is the second Axiom in this series, the whole post read at 3scale.
-Hope that you find this article informative.
-If you have some questions about the usage of Application Programming Interface in e-Commerce and wonder how API2Cart’s unified API can help in profit-making, request a call with us and our representative will contact you.
+I hope that you find this article informative.
+If you have some questions about the usage of Application Programming Interface in eCommerce and wonder how API2Cart’s unified API can help in profit-making, request a call with us and our representative will contact you.